 a.
 For the charismatic who is involved in witchcraft, this is often a “catch-all” word that when translated, simply means, “Anything that feels good, especially when endorsed by a big-time charismatic leader of a wide-spread charismatic movement.
 But we’ll slap on the word ‘anointing’ to make it sound like it is endorsed by and given by God.”

 b.
-This is actually a Satanic anointing, and while there are too many different types of Satanic anointings to mention, some of the more ludicrous ones within some charismatic circles include a “Brownie anointing,” as well as a “Guinea Pig anointing” (See: “Experimental.”)
+This is actually a Satanic anointing, and while there are too many different types of Satanic anointings to mention, some of the more ludicrous ones within some charismatic circles include a “Brownie anointing,” as well as a “Guinea Pig anointing” (See the chapter: “Experimental.”)

 c.
 A “Branham anointing” is common within certain charismatic groups, and is named for the late William Branham.
 This “anointing” comes from draping across his grave.
 This is blatant necromancy.